Editorial advisory

 Water Verdict

-Chippewa County receives a fair water quality assessment with a grade of C and a score of 56.0 out of 100.
+Chippewa County, Wisconsin receives a fair water quality assessment with a grade of C and a score of 56.0 out of 100.
 The water supply meets baseline federal standards, but there may be periods of elevated contaminant levels or infrastructure concerns worth monitoring.
+Separately, EPA ATTAINS assessments cover 809 water bodies in the county's watershed, with 5.4% listed as impaired under the Clean Water Act — a source-water measure that is tracked independently of tap-water compliance.
+At the most recent USGS reading, local streamflow was below its historical mean at 71.9% — worth watching in drier seasons.

 Violation Context

-Chippewa County has recorded 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
+EPA SDWIS records for Chippewa County, Wisconsin show 3 health-based violations, indicating multiple instances where federal contaminant limits or treatment requirements were not met.
 At 9.6 violations per 100,000 people served, this rate is high and signals significant water quality management issues.
+For independent context, 9,829 water-quality monitoring results have been recorded across the county in the EPA Water Quality Portal over the past five years.

 Consumer Guidance